-The Esquire Interactive Team
+The Esquire Interactive Legal Marketing Team

 Esquire Interactive is made up of designers, developers, and creative people from all over.
-Our talent pool comes from many locations, but is all managed by our central project management team.
+Our talent pool comes from many locations but is all managed by our central project management team.

 - We enjoy a good challenge, especially in branding and website coding.
 We can create a unique law firm brand that speaks to your targeted clientele.

 - Our clients want to win.
 We want to win.
-Our focus is on making clients successful, developing high ROI marketing, and strategic marketing for optimal client positioning.
+Our focus is on making clients successful, developing high-ROI marketing and strategic marketing for optimal client positioning.

 Our Management Team

-10 Questions with Jeff
+Questions for Jeff

-- I didn’t like seeing attorneys getting taken advantage of.
+I didn’t like seeing attorneys getting taken advantage of.
 Having started and owned social media and website companies for several years, I was shocked when my friends who were still practicing law told me how much they were paying for websites.
-Often, very simple websites, many of which were essentially templates, were being sold for $1,000, $1500, or more per month, even for solos and small firms.
-The four year ownership cost of what were essentially template-based websites might be $50,000 or more, for a website that should not have cost more than $5,000 or so to build, plus a small hosting cost of maybe $15 or so per month.
+Often, very simple websites, many of which were essentially templates, were being sold for $1,000, $ 1,500, or more per month, even for solos and small firms.
+The four-year ownership cost of what were essentially template-based websites might be $50,000 or more for a website that should not have cost more than $5,000 or so to build, plus a small hosting cost of maybe $15 or so per month.

 We are dedicated to the success of our clients, which is probably why we have so many long-term clients.
 Our clients trust us.
-They know that we care about their success, and that we understand their budget.
+They know that we care about their success and that we understand their budget.
 We also understand both the business and practice of law, which I don’t think can be underestimated.
 I was a business and finance attorney at a large law firm for years, senior counsel at Australia’s largest company, and a general counsel at an aerospace and defense contractor.
-In these positions I’ve worked for business clients, and have also hired lawyers in about a dozen countries, so I have a pretty good idea of what in-house counsel seek.
+In these positions, I’ve worked for business clients and have also hired lawyers in about a dozen countries, so I have a pretty good idea of what in-house counsel seeks.

 Sure.
 Most great lawyers do a phenomenal job communicating with their clients.
-They explain the law, they explain options and alternatives available, and the risks and benefits inherent in various strategies.
+They explain the law, options, and alternatives available and the risks and benefits inherent in various strategies.
 Clients then are able to make objective, informed decisions.
 Our role is the same.
-Whether it’s SEO or a particular approach to website development, we want to make sure that our clients understand our recommendations so that they too can make informed decisions.
+Whether it’s SEO or a particular approach to website development, we want to make sure that our clients understand our recommendations so that they, too, can make informed decisions.

 The best, most cost-effective way of doing SEO with respect to a new website is to develop a plan for SEO at the outset of the website process.
 The biggest mistake we see is that law firms often don’t appreciate the importance of SEO at the outset of website development.
 Often, attorneys will hire a developer to build a site that may look nice, but not much attention is placed on the content and messages and how the site will perform in the search engines.
-It is important to put as much energy into the design of the site as it is the content and messages that are used on the site in order to be seen by prospective clients.
+It is important to put as much energy into the design of the site as it is the content and messages that are used on the site to be seen by prospective clients.

-- Focusing on high rankings should NOT be the first step.
+Focusing on high rankings should NOT be the first step.
 Instead, the first step should be determining whether the website resonates well.
 Frequently, clients come to us with websites that have very poor resonation.
-This can be see through Google Analytics in the form of high bounce rates, low pages per visit, and short website visits.
+This can be seen through Google Analytics in the form of high bounce rates, low pages per visit, and short website visits.
 In these cases, the key will be to dramatically change the website, as higher rankings and more clicks won’t lead to more calls if the website doesn’t resonate.
 Second, and importantly, focus on a long-term strategy of seeking and maintaining quality rankings.
 Short-term SEO plans are another derivation of “get rich quick” plans.
 Not only do they typically not work, but they can backfire and cause long-term site damage that cannot be undone.

 First, I would highly recommend having your website developed on WordPress.
 In my opinion, it’s the best, most robust platform available for law firms.
-It’s by the far the world’s most-used platform, probably because it is both powerful and very user-friendly.
+It’s by far the world’s most-used platform, probably because it is both powerful and very user-friendly.
 Second, be very careful of who you hire for SEO.
 Beware of anyone who promises high rankings for a low price, especially in competitive markets.
-Make sure that you know exactly what any SEO company is going to do.
-We’ve seen lots of law firms get taken down in the search engine rankings when new algorithms are released because of manipulative practice used by SEO companies.
+Make sure that you know exactly what any SEO company will do.
+We’ve seen many law firms get taken down in the search engine rankings when new algorithms are released because of manipulative practices used by SEO companies.
 I’m not talking about losing a few spots on the first page; I’m talking about going from page 1 to maybe page 8 or page 15 or worse.

-- If a website goes from the first page of the search results to, say, page 8 or worse, the first thing to do is to figure out why the rankings dropped.
-Often, when we have looked at this for clients who have been using other website or SEO companies, in most cases it was because the website or SEO company has been engaged in manipulative link building practices – either “buying” links or setting up deceptive “link farm” or 3-way linking/directory practices.
+If a website goes from the first page of the search results to page 8 or worse, the first thing to do is to figure out why the rankings dropped.
+Often, when we have looked at this for clients who have been using other website or SEO companies, in most cases, it was because the website or SEO company has been engaged in manipulative link-building practices – either “buying” links or setting up deceptive “link farm” or 3-way linking/directory practices.
 Google takes ranking manipulation seriously.
 When it finds out about these practices, it can be the kiss of death for a website, at least in terms of seeking high rankings.
 In our experience, trying to “rehabilitate” a website deeply involved in such practices, including using the Google “disavow” tool, often does not work.
-Instead, a new website on a new url often is the best solution, which, of course, is not really a good solution for an unsuspecting law firm that will likely lose out on significant revenue.
-Sadly, in most cases the law firm usually did not know what was taking place by the SEO company, often because the SEO company would not tell the law firm.
+Instead, a new website on a new URL is often the best solution, which, of course, is not really a good solution for an unsuspecting law firm that will likely lose out on significant revenue.
+Sadly, in most cases, the law firm usually did not know what was taking place by the SEO company, often because the SEO company would not tell the law firm.

 Questions for Cesar

-- Most people who purchase a template website want changes made.
+Most people who purchase a template website want changes made.
 Often these changes take as much time or longer to make in terms of coding than if a custom website was developed.
-It’s kind of like buying a house, and then determining that the bedrooms should be moved to the other side of the house.
-A second concern is the fact that it is a template, and the statement that it makes about a lawyer or firm.
+It’s kind of like buying a house and then determining that the bedrooms should be moved to the other side of the house.
+A second concern is the fact that it is a template and the statement that it makes about a lawyer or firm.
 Are you a template-based lawyer?
 To me, this seems to be the statement that is being made.
-Moreover, the important issue is the work that our team does with branding and messaging, and to build the best website for a particular law firm’s needs.
+Moreover, the important issue is the work that our legal marketing team does with branding and messaging and to build the best website for a particular law firm’s needs.
 Sometimes websites can look good, but they may not resonate with a firm’s potential clients.
 We want to bring the whole package together.
 Third, templates are not always without problems, particularly when plugins are added.
-Sometimes there are coding issues, other times that can be compatibility issues.
+Sometimes there are coding issues, other times there can be compatibility issues.

-- In a letter, Mark Twain once apologized to the recipient for having written a long letter, saying that he did not have the time to write a shorter letter.
-Really good law firm websites are much the same – it takes longer to design an elegant, effective, and clean website than it does to design a website with a lot more aspects that likely will resonate less.
+In a letter, Mark Twain once apologized to the recipient for having written a long letter, saying that he did not have the time to write a shorter letter.
+Really good law firm websites are much the same – it takes longer to design an elegant, effective, and clean website than it does to design a website with many more aspects that likely will resonate less.
 Apple iPad ads are good examples of elegant and simplistic design.
-The simple, one page magazine ads showing an iPad and about ten words or so of text create high resonation and brand awareness.
-An alternate ad with a lot more text about specs or functionality simple would not produce the same results.
+The simple, one-page magazine ads showing an iPad and about ten words or so of text create high resonation and brand awareness.
+An alternate ad with a lot more text about specs or functionality simply would not produce the same results.

 Questions for Kelly